Margaret Forster

 Margaret Forster (25 May 1938 – 8 February 2016) was an English novelist, biographer, memoirist, historian and critic, best known for the 1965 novel Georgy Girl, made into a successful film of the same name, which inspired a hit song by The Seekers.
 Other successes were a 2003 novel, Diary of an Ordinary Woman, biographies of Daphne du Maurier and Elizabeth Barrett Browning, and her memoirs Hidden Lives and Precious Lives.

 Early life and education

 Forster was born in the Raffles council estate in Carlisle, England.
 Her father, Arthur Forster, was a mechanic or factory fitter, her mother, Lilian (née Hind), a housewife who had worked as a clerk or secretary before her marriage.

 Forster attended Carlisle and County High School for Girls (1949–1956), a grammar school.
-She went on to win an open scholarship to read history at Somerville College, Oxford, graduating in 1960.
+She went on to win an open scholarship to study history at Somerville College, Oxford, graduating in 1960.
 Her first job was two years (1961–1963) of teaching English at Barnsbury Girls' School in Islington, north London.
 During that time she started to write, but her first draft novel was rejected.